-CADTH identified the following key limitations with the sponsor's analysis; use of a claims-based approach to estimate market size introduces uncertainty with the anticipated budget impact of infliximab; average patient population weight did not align with clinical expectations; and actual prices paid for the biologic comparators by Canadian jurisdictions is unknown.
+CADTH identified the following key limitations with the sponsor's analysis: use of a claims-based approach to estimate the market size introduces uncertainty with the anticipated budget impact of infliximab, the average patient population weight did not align with clinical expectations, and the actual prices paid for the biologic comparators by Canadian jurisdictions is unknown.

-CADTH did not conduct a base case analysis, as the sponsor's submission provided adequate presentation of the budget impact for infliximab SC.
-The sponsor's base case suggested three-year budgetary cost savings of \$410,674 over 3 years.
+CADTH did not conduct a base-case analysis, as the sponsor's submission provided adequate presentation of the budget impact for infliximab SC.
+The sponsor's base case suggested 3-year budgetary cost savings of \$410,674 over 3 years.

 CADTH presented a series of scenario analyses to test the impact of alternative assumptions on the estimated budget impact.
-Budget impact was sensitive to assumptions about the average patient weight and the price of infliximab SC.
+The budget impact was sensitive to assumptions about the average patient weight and the price of infliximab SC.